 How can I get a copy of my tax return?

-If ABDC prepared your tax return, a copy may be available from the ABDC office.
-Call ABDC at (907) 562-0335.
+If ABDC prepared your tax return, a copy may be available upon request.
+Contact the office at (907) 562-0335.
 You will need to complete an Authorization to Release Information form.
 The completed form, along with a legible copy of your identification, can be faxed to the Anchorage office at (907) 562-6988.

 If ABDC did not prepare your return, you should contact the preparer or the IRS directly.
 You can contact the IRS either by phone at (800) 829-1040 and follow the prompts, or by visiting the IRS website.